telerik/teststudio-docs/docs/automated-tests/recording/overview.md

 ### WPF Test Recording

-To start a a recording session in the context of a WPF test you need to define the WPF application to automate.
-The first time you click the __Record__ button in the WPF test, it triggers the __Configure WPF Application Path__ dialog where you can browse to the executable file of the WPF app to test.

-![Configure WPF Test button][10]

 > **Tip**
 > <br>
 > <br>
-> You can <a href="/automated-tests/wpf/wpf-test" target="_blank">configure the application to test</a> in a WPF test before you start recording.
-That way the recording session starts right after clicking the __Record__ button.
+> Check <a href="https://www.telerik.com/videos/teststudio/test-recorder-for-wpf-video-tutorial-test-studio" target="_blank">this video tutorial for recording an end-to-end WPF test scenario</a>.

+To start a a recording session in the context of a WPF test you need to define the WPF application to automate.
+The first time you click the __Record__ button in the WPF test, it triggers the <a href="/automated-tests/wpf/wpf-test" target="_blank">__Configure WPF Application Path__ dialog</a> where you can browse to the executable file of the WPF app to test.

+![Configure WPF Test button][10]

 Hit the __OK__ button in the __Configure WPF Application Path__ dialog to start the recording session - a new instance of the application starts and loads as it is expected to.
 Once the application is completely loaded the <a href="/features/recorder/compact-recording-toolbar" target="_blank">**Compact Recording Toolbar**</a> appears on top of the app.